chat21/chat21-ios-sdk/README.md

 # Chat21 SDK for iOS

-Chat21 is the chat project foundation of [Tiledesk.com](http://www.tiledesk.com).
+Chat21 is the core of the opensource livechat platform [Tiledesk.com](http://www.tiledesk.com).

 To install and configure the SDK follow this tutorial: